sternmotor/dude/README.md

       3.6M /var/lib/mlocate/mlocate.db
     231.8M total

 All entries < `1.2MiB` are not displayed.
-Sub directories which are parents of displayed entries are shown only if their size minus displayed deeper entries is bigger than `1.2MiB`.
+Directories which are parents of displayed sub-entries are shown only if their content size (size minus displayed sub-entries) is bigger than `1.2MiB`.

 `dude` does not cross filesystem mounts.
 This allows for fast check of e.g. `/` filesystem without stepping into virtual kernel filesystems or network mounts.